TormStorm/jagex-launcher-linux/README.md

 <img src="/assets/images/dotnet4.8setup.png" width="60%">
 </details>

-## Running the launcher
+## Running the Jagex Launcher
-Unfortunatly to run the Jagex Launcher you need the files from an already installed Jagex launcher in Windows.
-These files can be obtained either by installing the Jagex launcher in a virtual machine, or on a different computer.
-Once you have obtained the files open a terminal and navigate to the folder where the launcher files are located.
-Then simply run `wine JagexLauncher.exe` and the jagex launcher should start up as normal.
+Unfortunatly to run the Jagex Launcher you need all of the files from an already installed Jagex launcher in Windows.
+These files can be obtained either by installing the Jagex launcher in Windows on a virtual machine, or on a seperate computer.
+Once you have obtained the files place them in a folder, preferably in your home directory and open a terminal.
+Navigate to the folder you created and start the Jagex Launcher by running the following command `wine JagexLauncher.exe`

-## Desktop entry for the Jagex Launcher
+## Desktop entry
 Unless you want to open a terminal every time you want to run the Jagex Launcher you should create a desktop entry.
-To create a desktop entry simply create a new text file with the code below and save it as `jagex-launcher.desktop` inside `/home/user/.local/share/appliations` where `user` is the name of your user in Linux.
-Make sure you also edit the exec path and icon path to the location of the Jagex Launcher.
+To create a desktop entry simply open a text editor and create a new text file.
 ```
 [Desktop Entry]
 Type=Application
 Name=Jagex Launcher
 Terminal=false
-Exec=wine /home/torm/JagexLauncher/JagexLauncher.exe
+Exec=wine /home/user/JagexLauncher/JagexLauncher.exe
-Icon=/home/torm/JagexLauncher/JagexLauncher.webp
+Icon=/home/user/JagexLauncher/icon.png
 ```

+Save the file as "jagex-launcher.desktop" in "/home/user/.local/share/appliations" where "user" is the name of your user in Linux and make sure that the exec path and icon path is the same as the folder you created earlier.
+Lastly download an icon and place it in the same folder.

-If you only want to run the default runescape client you can simply download it from the Jagex Launcher and run it, but if you also want to be able to run RuneLite keep reading.
+If you only want to use the default runescape clients you can simply download it straight from the Jagex Launcher and run it, but if you also want to use RuneLite keep reading.

 ## RuneLite in the Jagex Launcher